 Add a washer solvent to the washer for better cleaning.
-In the winter season, add a windshield washer antifreeze.
+In the winter season, add a windshieldwasher antifreeze.
 Follow the manufacturer's instructions for the mixture ratio.
+Refill the reservoir more frequently when driving conditions require an increased amount of windshield-washer fluid.